Lyton505/afrotech-hackathon2024-open-source-wand/afrotech-hack-frontend/README.md

 $ yarn && yarn dev
 ```

-This will start the frontend on `localhost:3000`.
+This will start the frontend on `localhost:3000` or another port